-Dental veneers, also sometimes referred to as porcelain veneers or dental porcelain laminates) are extremely thin shells that are custom built for peoples teeth to fix certain imperfections.
+Dental veneers, also sometimes referred to as porcelain veneers are extremely thin shells that are custom built for people's teeth to fix certain imperfections.
 These shells are also described as being " wafer thin" due to how extremely thin the device is that will be applied to the front of a person's teeth.

 What can I expect dental veneers to do?